adnan2103/dentocare-angularJs/README.md

 ##Optimize Web server calls. and add Back button navigation.
 (Use "angular-ui-router" instead route provider.)
 ##Enable XSRF token functionality which is disabled due to treatment imagages upload function.

+## Pulled out notes and Chief Complaint to separate tables. and add Multiple Notes and Multiple Complaints function.
+## Saving and Showing Patient E-mail Id and Blood group.

 ###################### Low priority ######################################################################